iksaif/euscan/README.rst

 ------------------

 euscan is available in portage as a dev package (app-portage/euscan-9999).
-This tool allow to check if a given package/ebuild has new upstream versions or not.
+This tool allows to check if a given package/ebuild has new upstream versions or not.
 It will use different heuristic to scan upstream and grab new versions and related urls.

-This tool was designed to mimic debian's uscan, but there is a major difference between the two: uscan uses a specific "watch" file that describe how it should scan packages, while euscan uses only what can already be found in ebuilds.
+This tool was designed to mimic debian's uscan, but there is a major difference between the two: uscan uses a specific "watch" file that describes how it should scan packages, while euscan uses only what can already be found in ebuilds.
 Of course, we could later add some informations in metadata.xml to help euscan do its job more efficiently.